linsalrob/PhageProteomicTree/spounavirus/README.md

 	done
 ```

-Now we have a set of genbank files that we can process as above.
+Now we have a directory called [reannotated_genomes_merged](reannotated_genomes_merged) that contains all the genbank files that we will process as above.

 Lets concatenate those commands in a few shell commands with no explanations: